 - In spring, before you plant young seedlings outside, you must harden off your plants to get them used to being outside.

-Growing Organic Vegetables: I grow all my vegetable container gardens organically.
-I think it is healthier for my family and the environment.
-It is a personal choice and certainly not the only one.
+This is a personal choice and certainly not the only one.
 Here are some links for information on growing organic vegetable container gardens:

 - The advantages of growing organic vegetables.